Power Variability: Fixed

 - Fully 100% waterproof and fog-proof for ultimate weatherproof-ability

 - Backed by Bushnell's Lifetime Limited Warranty

-To truly appreciate the low cost of the Legacy bino, you’ll have to check out the Celestron TrailSeeker 8×42 pair.
-They’re excellent in every way possible, but the price jump might make you wince.
+To truly appreciate the low cost of the Legacy binocular, you'll have to check out the Celestron TrailSeeker 8x42 pair.
+They're excellent in every way possible, but the price jump might make you wince.
 However, with a near-perfect rating online, you might just be willing to bite the bullet.

 If you couldn't tell by now, the Legacy binoculars are a steal of a buy, it's probably why it's on the best-seller ranks.
 The price couldn't be better.
 Would you expect less from Bushnell?

 - Vortex Fury HD 5000 10x42 Rangefinder Binoculars Review

 - Leica Geovid R 10x42 Rangefinder Binoculars Review